pivoshenko/catppuccin-startpage/README.md

 - Click the menu button and select `Options/Preferences`
 - Click the home panel
-- Click the menu next to the homepage and new windows and choose to show custom URLs and add your Github Pages link
+- Click the menu next to the homepage and new windows and choose to show custom URLs and add your GitHub Pages link

 #### As New Tab